top of page

 • If you paid too much, you’ll get a refund.

-Due Date: Usually 7 April following the end of the tax year (or 7 February if you don’t use a tax agent).
+Due Date: The terminal tax is usually due on 7 April following the end of the tax year (or 7 February if you don’t use a tax agent).

 What Is Provisional Tax?

-• You pay it in instalments throughout the year (usually 3 payments).
+• You pay it in instalments throughout the year, typically in three payments.

 • You only need to pay provisional tax if your tax owed from the previous year is over $5,000.